-- January 1, New Year's Day - Third Monday in January, Martin Luther King, Jr. - February 12, Lincoln's Birthday - Third Monday in February, Washington's Birthday - Last Monday in May, Memorial Day - July 4, Independence Day - First Monday in September, Labor Day - Second Monday in October, Columbus Day - November 11, Veterans' Day - Fourth Thursday in November, Thanksgiving Day (unless otherwise appointed) - Friday following Thanksgiving - December 24 and 31 when they fall on Monday - December 25, Christmas Day - December 26 and January 2, when they fall on a Friday - Friday preceding January 1, February 12, July 4, November 11 or December 25, when such date falls on Saturday; the Monday following when such date falls on a Sunday. - C. A new employee whose first working day is the day after a paid holiday shall not be paid for the holiday. - D. An employee who is terminating employment for reasons other than paid County retirement, and whose last day as a paid employee is the day before a holiday, shall not be paid for that holiday. - E. An employee who is in an unpaid status for either the regularly scheduled working day before the holiday, or the regularly scheduled working day after the holiday shall not be paid for that holiday. - F. A regular part time employee shall only receive holiday pay for the holiday or portion thereof which coincides with their regularly scheduled working hours. - G. A full time employee who requests or is given the County designated holiday off shall receive holiday pay in the amount of eight (8) hours.
-Employees will be required to use benefit hours for any difference between holiday hours and regular shift hours. - H. A full time employee whose regularly scheduled day off falls on a County designated holiday shall be paid for such holiday at their regular rate of pay not to exceed eight (8) hours.
+- A. Only regular permanent or probationary employees in a current paid status, shall be eligible for paid holidays. - B. County Holidays - January 1, New Year's Day - Third Monday in January, Martin Luther King, Jr. - February 12, Lincoln's Birthday - Third Monday in February, Washington's Birthday - Last Monday in May, Memorial Day - July 4, Independence Day - First Monday in September, Labor Day - Second Monday in October, Columbus Day/Indigenous Peoples' Day - November 11, Veterans' Day - Fourth Thursday in November, Thanksgiving Day (unless otherwise appointed) - Friday following Thanksgiving - December 24 and 31 when they fall on Monday - December 25, Christmas Day - December 26 and January 2, when they fall on a Friday - Friday preceding January 1, February 12, July 4, November 11 or December 25, when such date falls on Saturday; the Monday following when such date falls on a Sunday. - C. A new employee whose first working day is the day after a paid holiday shall not be paid for the holiday. - D. An employee who is terminating employment for reasons other than paid County retirement, and whose last day as a paid employee is the day before a holiday, shall not be paid for that holiday. - E. An employee who is in an unpaid status for either the regularly scheduled working day before the holiday, or the regularly scheduled working day after the holiday shall not be paid for that holiday.

-I. A full time employee whose regularly scheduled working day falls on a County designated holiday, and who works on that holiday shall be paid at their regular hourly rate for the time actually worked, plus eight (8) hours of holiday pay.
+- F. A regular part time employee shall only receive holiday pay for the holiday or portion thereof which coincides with their regularly scheduled working hours. - G. A full time employee who requests or is given the County designated holiday off shall receive holiday pay in the amount of eight (8) hours.
+Employees will be required to use benefit hours for any difference between holiday hours and regular shift hours. - H. A full time employee whose regularly scheduled day off falls on a County designated holiday shall be paid for such holiday at their regular rate of pay not to exceed eight (8) hours. - I. A full time employee whose regularly scheduled working day falls on a County designated holiday, and who works on that holiday shall be paid at their regular hourly rate for the time actually worked, plus eight (8) hours of holiday pay.

-ARTICLE X REIMBURSEMENT PROGRAMS
+ARTICLE XI REIMBURSEMENT PROGRAMS